-Two more arrests in London attack as new details emerge about Masood
+Two more arrests in London as new details emerge about attacker

 Although some of those he was involved with included people suspected of being keen to travel to join jihadi groups overseas, Masood “himself never did so”, said a U.S. government source, who spoke to Reuters on condition of anonymity.

-“Our investigation focuses on understanding his motivation, his operation and his associates,” Britain’s senior counterterrorism police officer, Mark Rowley, told reporters.
+Britain’s senior counter-terrorism police officer, Mark Rowley, told reporters: “Our investigation focuses on understanding his motivation, his operation and his associates.”

-“Whilst there is still no evidence of further threats, you’ll understand our determination is to find out if either he acted totally alone, inspired perhaps by terrorist propaganda, or if others have encouraged, supported or directed him.”
+He added: “Whilst there is still no evidence of further threats, you’ll understand our determination is to find out if either he acted totally alone, inspired perhaps by terrorist propaganda, or if others have encouraged, supported or directed him.”

 Islamic State claimed responsibility for Masood’s attack, although it was unclear what links - if any - he had with the militant group.
 Police said there had been no prior intelligence about his intent to mount an attack.